 - Message in a Backpack: Saying Goodbye to Preschool and Hello to Kindergarten: This has a list of tips for parents to help their children feel more confident as they move from preschool to kindergarten

-- Positive Parenting Tips preschoolers 3-5: List of developmental milestones for children 3 – 5 years is provided with tips for families to support your child’s learning at home.
+- Positive Parenting Tips Preschoolers 3-5 (English and Español): List of developmental milestones for children 3 – 5 years is provided with tips for families to support your child’s learning at home.

-- Successful Transitions to Kindergarten for At Risk Learners: This resource provides tips for a successful transition to kindergarten for families with young children who have struggled socially or academically during preschool.
+- Successful Transitions to Kindergarten for At Risk Learners (English and Español): This resource provides tips for a successful transition to kindergarten for families with young children who have struggled socially or academically during preschool.

 - It’s Never Too Early to Help Children Roadmap (English and Español): This roadmap provides information about developmental milestones for children ages birth to five.

 - How Families Promote Literacy (English and Español): This infographic includes seven ways families support literacy development for young children.